 • How can each crafted object hold multiple levels of meanings in both the privileged art context and the everyday, real world?

-Each of my large-scale projects stand as both artifacts of social connectivity and as aesthetic crafted objects in themselves.
+Large-scale projects stand as both artifacts of social connectivity and as aesthetic crafted objects in themselves.
 Exhibiting these objects is an essential part of this art practice that challenges the hierarchy of material, methods and makers.
-I show to draw in those who do not normally access the privileged spaces of art and academic institutions and galleries.
+They aim to draw in those who do not normally access the privileged spaces of art and academic institutions and galleries.